GHcpv24/CS-634-Data-Mining/README.md

 ## Installation

 Ensure that you have the necessary dependencies and a compatible environment.
 To run the code, you need to install the required packages.
-Run the following command to install the necessary packages (if not already installed:
+Run the following command to install the necessary packages (if not already installed):

 ```
 !pip install shap